Vhaeraun - extensive info

 being sees happening and the false alignment and faith chosen.
 The

-being can cast spells without breaking this protection, and conduct any
+being can cast spells without breaking this protection, and conduct

 mental activity desired (including the use of psionics or telepathy)